jmrphy/media_civil_war/media_civil_war.md

-general pacification theory, I generate causal leverage by deducing three new observable implications at two levels of analysis, within and outside the original sample used in the most recent and systematic study on this question (Warren 2014).
+general pacification theory, I generate causal leverage by deducing three new observable implications at two levels of analysis, within and outside the original sample used in the most recent and systematic study on this question [@Camber:2013ul].
 I use a combination of traditional parametric and semi-parametric regressions to compare linear and non-linear model fits on the original sample.
 (MENTION EFFECT SIZE HERE) I then explore the composition of this effect by disaggregating the